The average American will spend over 90,000 hours at work over the course of their life. WOWZA!

 We are willing to work after hours just so you don’t have to worry about trying to work around our technicians.
 We can come in and clean your office at night after hours and have it ready to go by the next day.

-Give Zerorez® DC Metro a call today to get your carpet, tile, and upholstery cleaned in your office in order to have a space where you are able to work productively and calmly.
+Give Zerorez® DC Metro a call today to get your carpet, tile, and upholstery cleaning in your office in order to have space where you are able to work productively and calmly.

 Schedule your appointment today!